 I had something going on earlier with my stomach , a feeling , like a nervous stomach , one I thought was related to hunger , sugar drinks , gels , one dehydrated meal to many .. who knows ?? but something was tickling it !

-I ate a bag of crisps , scrounged half a fish supper from a Marshall rather than eat a dehydrated meal , I even drank a load of coke to try to ease it if it was a tummy bug but something was definitely going on in there and it wasn’t going away , I also was feeling hot and agitated , couldn’t sleep then at 2am I felt it , I was going to be sick .. instantly ! , I jumped up and crawled over Paul my tent mate , I couldn’t get out quick enough .. it was pitch black and pissing down with rain.. instantly I was violently retching everything that was left in my stomach out onto the wet grass , 20 minutes I was out there , my stomach felt like it was inside out , eventually it subsided and I was able to get back into the tent , but only for 10 minutes before it was game on again but this time from both ends .. fuck !!!!
+I ate a bag of crisps, scrounged half a fish supper from a Marshall rather than eat a dehydrated meal , I even drank a load of coke to try to ease it if it was a tummy bug but something was definitely going on in there and it wasn’t going away.
+I was feeling hot and agitated , couldn’t sleep then at 2am I felt it , I was going to be sick .. instantly ! , I jumped up and crawled over Paul my tent mate , I couldn’t get out quick enough .. it was pitch black and pissing down with rain.. instantly I was violently retching everything that was left in my stomach out onto the wet grass , 20 minutes I was out there , my stomach felt like it was inside out , eventually it subsided and I was able to get back into the tent , but only for 10 minutes before it was game on again but this time from both ends .. fuck !!!!
 I was outside a load of tents , being violently sick , shitting foam and freezing to death in bare feet as they were to sore to get my shoes on quickly enough … this went on for hours , my tent mates must have been up all night , for this I am sorry but it was a near death type experience .. if it was possible I would have shared lavvy roll with god !!!! , I could not even hold down a drink of water ..
 I eventually ran out of bodily fluids to evacuate and I was able to lie in the tent for a few hours come sun up ..
-I was severely dehydrated and weak , I could feel a slight temperature building , I knew I was not in a position to head out into the hills until I better knew my physical state .. a couple of Marshalls suggested it might have been toxic shock on my stomach due to eating the rich food the night before , I couldn’t be bothered to argue but knew better than that , there had been hardly any food in my sick , if it had been that then the food would have been ejected long before digestion ..
-I knew it was something a little more deep seated than that .. so I made the decision not to carry on , I pulled out 20 miles before the end , I was gutted , tears in my eyes as I resolutely swore to myself not to be stupid enough to even try to do it .. later in the day as my fever rose and my health deteriorated further I knew that it had been the right decision but at that moment in time it had been everything I had not to put my shoes on , ..
-BANG ..off they went into the Forest on stage 5 …
+I was severely dehydrated and weak , I could feel a slight temperature building , I knew I was not in a position to head out into the hills .. so I made the decision not to carry on , I pulled out 20 miles before the end , I was gutted , .. later in the day as my fever rose and my health deteriorated further I knew that it had been the right decision.

-I was later diagnosed to have a Cryptosporidum parasitic infection , something that I must have picked up during the race … it was NASTY !! lets say say no more 😉
+I was later diagnosed to have a Cryptosporidium parasitic infection , something that I must have picked up during the race … it was NASTY !! lets say say no more 😀

-Id like to thank Sandbaggers , Dave Scott and all for the fantastic race , every Sandbaggers event I have been to has had a magical element of fun and great people in attendance , organisers and competitiors alike ………. thank you and Ill see you in the Gobi !!
+Id like to thank Sandbaggers , Dave Scott and all for the fantastic race , every Sandbaggers event I have been to has had a magical element of fun and great people in attendance , organizer’s and competitors alike ………. thank you and Ill see you in the Gobi !!